CJdev99/roboteq_ros2_driver/README.md

 [original work for ROS1](https://github.com/ecostech/roboteq_diff_driver)

 ROS driver for the Roboteq SDC21xx, HDC24xx family of motor controllers in a differential-drive configuration.
+Initially developed for SDC21xx and HDC24xx, but could work with other roboteq dual-channel motor drivers.

 Subscribes to cmd_vel, publishes to odom